aaiken1/fin-data-analysis-text/chapters/2_0_install.md

 My class folder, **fin-data-analysis-python** and sub-folders.
 You won't have the readme.md file.
 That is generating the Read Me text on Github.
 You also probably don't have hidden files and folders visible on your machine.
 ```

-When I open up Juypter or VS Code, I open up that class folder.
+When I open up Jupyter or VS Code, I open up that class folder.
 Then, I can see my folder structure.
 I then use **relative file paths** to open and save files.